The mud jacking process

 3 Easy Steps

-A mixture of pond sand and cement, known as grout, is pumped under the slab.
-Once any void is filled, the grout becomes pressurized and hydrauically raises the slab to the desired height.
+pumpThe mixture of Lime and water, known as a Lime Slurry, is pumped under the slab.
+Once any void is filled, the Lime Slurry becomes pressurized and hydraulically raises the slab to the desired height.
+Once the moisture leaves the Lime Slurry it becomes a dense hard base to support the concrete .